 Icelandic bands have mystified audiences all over the world for years.
 For many of the bands who make it internationally, we hear their music in films, commercials, and favourite TV shows.

 It has often been said that there must be something in Iceland’s glacial water that seems to stir a certain level of creativity that produces incredible musicians.

-We’ve all heard of Björk, Sigur Rós, Of Monsters & Men and Kaleo, but we often forget that they didn’t just come out of nowhere.
+We’ve all heard of Björk, Sigur Rós, Of Monsters & Men e Kaleo, but we often forget that they didn’t just come out of nowhere.
 Many of these incredible artists cut their teeth in the live Icelandic music scene.

 Photo: Vök Band Facebook page.

 Icelanders love music.
 Once again, it’s most likely a beautiful side effect of having to spend many months in darkness and cold.
 Icelanders love going to a live gig.
 The audiences in Iceland are fun, friendly, supportive and, most importantly, interested.

 Icelandic music lovers want to know who’s new, what makes them different, and their artistic process.
 They tend to listen to many musical genres and go check out a live show even if they don’t know anything about the artist.

 Iceland has also been the host to some incredible music festivals in the past, which brings thousands of people from all over the world.
 Because of this, many artists in Iceland are constantly evolving, learning and getting better.

 Bars and clubs in Reykjavik are hosts to live concerts all year round, so when the weather has you down, heading to a gig to see someone who just might be the next big thing is a definite solution to soothe the storm blues.